How to Start a Blogging Business: Step by Step

 You don’t have to worry about sending emails right away, as long as you’re collecting them you’ll be able to use them later on.

 As a beginner Mailpoet is a good bet because it’s completely free.
 However, once you start growing your list of 500 subscribers plus it’s good to go with a premium provider like Mailchimp or Constant Contact.

 Part 4: Start Blogging

-Everything up until this point is basically a one and done procedure.
+Everything up until this point is basically a one-and-done procedure.
 Blogging requires you to consistently post content.
 “Content is King” has been said many times over for a reason.
 If you want to stand out from the crowd and keep people’s eyes on your website you need to create great content.

 We need to know how we can best be consistent when writing content.
 Can you post a new blog article once a week?
 Twice a week?
 Three times a week?
 Whatever your frequency, just make sure you’re consistent with it.

 It goes without saying but your content needs to speak to your audience.
 Know the type of person you’re writing to and how they might talk.
-If your audience is a 65-year-old retired school teacher than you might write differently to an 18 high school graduate.
+If your audience is a 65-year-old retired school teacher then you might write differently to an 18 high school graduate.

 Keyword Research and Content Calendar

 Think of at least 10 ideas for content you want to write about.
 Make sure these ideas align with your niche.
 Take those 10 words and use a tool like Ubersuggest to see which ones have a low competition to rank for.